JVT038/MetaTube/README.md

 - [ ] Add button in settings to download the entire SQlite3 Database
 - [ ] Add button in settings to download all the downloaded content
 - [X] Add ability to manually set video width & height, if a video type has been selected
+- [ ] Add ability to manually set video width & height, if a video type has been selected, AFTER the item has been inserted into the database
 - [ ] Add support for HTTPS / SSL
 - [ ] Preview filenames when entering an output template
 - [ ] Make the Docker file smaller, because it's huge